Adding a corner shower shelf to any bathroom is a quick, effective way to add more storage space and stylish touch.

 Use your wet tile saw to slowly and carefully cut the notch section off your tile.

 Reference: Here are more tips on using a tile wet saw.

 Holding your tile with the newly cut notches on the sides, measure 1” down each edge from the two now-center corners.

 Draw two parallel lines connecting the dots (parallel with each other and also with your notches).

 Carefully use your wet tile saw to make the two longer cuts.
 You should now have two identical (almost) triangles.

-Squeeze the two tiles together firmly, making sure that all edges align perfectly but paying particular attention to the front diagonal edges (the longest ones).
+Squeeze the two tile corner shower shelf pieces together firmly, making sure that all edges align perfectly but paying particular attention to the front diagonal edges (the longest ones).

 Taking care not to cut yourself, carefully run your finger along the front line of thinset to wipe away any protruding thinset.

 Step 5: Prepare the wall for triangle shelf